prep and serving icon.Prep & Serving

 White peppercorns used to be black before they were soaked and peeled.

-Pink peppercorns — You might hear of pink peppercorns during your culinary explorations.
-They originate from either Peru or Brazil, and do not come from the same family of plants as the black, white, or green peppercorns.
+Pink peppercorns — They originate from either Peru or Brazil, but do not come from the same family of plants as the black, white, or green peppercorns.
 So pink peppercorns are not, in fact, peppercorns at all!

 They look great, and have a nice flavor used lots with fish dishes, but be warned: they are related to cashews and could be dangerous to anyone with a tree nut allergy.